Home

 Layout

-The content sits in a column in the center of the page, whose size has been chosen to enhance readability.
-This allows your head to stand still while only eye movement is required for reading, which makes it faster and easier.
+The content sits in a column in the center of the page, with a size chosen to improve readability.
+This lets your head stay still while only your eyes move, which makes reading faster and easier.

 The layout is responsive but remains consistent across mobile and desktop, to simplify development and keep a familiar feel.
-When using larger screens the font size enlarges and some additional content is displayed, like the Table of Contents in the blog page.
+On larger screens, the font size increases and some additional content appears, like the table of contents on blog pages.

-The only aesthetic element are the outlined borders which, I think, manage to look nice while neatly separating sections.
+The only decorative element is the outlined border style, which, I think, manages to look nice while neatly separating sections.

 Colors

-The website has a dark and a light version, you can switch between them with the button on the top right.
+The website has a dark and a light version.
+You can switch between them with the button in the top right.

-I kept the background simple, choosing two shades of grey very close to black and white, I did the same for the text.
-This because it has been demonstrated that such combination of colors greatly enhances readability, also reducing eye strain.
+I kept the background simple, choosing two shades of grey very close to black and white.
+I did the same for the text.
+This combination improves readability and reduces eye strain.

 Accent colours are something I still need to work on.
-As of now, the inspiration came from the iconic Braun products designed by Dieter Rams: there, on top of plain background, a few colours popped out, each having a clear and intuitive meaning.
+For now, the inspiration came from iconic Braun products designed by Dieter Rams: on top of plain backgrounds, a few colours popped out, each with a clear and intuitive meaning.

 • I chose Teal Green to indicate going forward: by clicking on it a new page would open, be it internal site navigation or a link to other websites.